tngo0508/tngo0508.github.io/_posts/2024-2-12-repository-pattern-aspnet.md

 ## Implement Repository

 Next, we need to implement this interface.
-The first thing we need to add is the `ApplicationDbContext` which allows us to interact with our database through `EFCore`.
+The first thing we need to add/inject is the `ApplicationDbContext` which allows us to interact with our database through `EFCore`.
 Do not forget to create the `VillaRepository.cs` for our implementation.
 See the tree below.

 ```text
 Repository